pingidentity/terraform-provider-pingfederate/docs/data-sources/authentication_policies_fragment.md

 - `id` (String) The attribute source ID that refers to the attribute source that this key references.
 In some resources, the ID is optional and will be ignored.
 In these cases the ID should be omitted.
 If the source type is not an attribute source then the ID can be omitted.
 - `type` (String) The source type of this key.

+<a id="nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--restart_policy_action--authentication_source"></a>
+### Nested Schema for `root_node.children.children.children.children.children.children.children.children.children.children.restart_policy_action.user_id_authenticated`

+Required:

+- `source_ref` (Attributes) A reference to a resource. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--restart_policy_action--user_id_authenticated--source_ref))
+- `type` (String) The type of this authentication source.

+<a id="nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--restart_policy_action--user_id_authenticated--source_ref"></a>
+### Nested Schema for `root_node.children.children.children.children.children.children.children.children.children.children.restart_policy_action.user_id_authenticated.type`

+Required:

+- `id` (String) The ID of the resource.

+Read-Only:

+- `location` (String, Deprecated) A read-only URL that references the resource.
+If the resource is not currently URL-accessible, this property will be null.